 Why you'll love this recipe

-- Flavor: The rich chocolate cake is beautifully complemented by the tangy, zesty lemon frosting, creating a dessert that’s unique and lemon chocolate is unforgettable.
+- Flavor: The rich chocolate citrus cake is beautifully complemented by the tangy, zesty lemon frosting, creating a dessert that’s unique and lemon chocolate is unforgettable.
 Lemon cookie sandwiches are so good too!

 - One Layer: A single-layer cake means less effort and cleanup without sacrificing flavor or presentation.
 Chocolate cream cheese cake is also one layer!